stenialo/Text2HBM/Textual_Descriptions/README.md

 Folder "Refined_Text" contains a refinement of the original instructions from folder "Raw_Data".
 This refinement consists of making the sentences shorter, with only one verb per sentence.
 The sentences also start with a verb in imperative form.

 Folder "Refined_Text2" contains a refinement of the texts in folder "Refined_Text".
 As the data was collected by two persons, for some instructions the intermediate refinement was not kept, thus the final refinement is in folder "Refined_Text".

+#License

+This data is free to use for any purpose.
+If you write a paper using the data, please send an email to kristina.yordanova@text2hbm.org giving the citation.
+Please also include the following text in your acknowledgments section:

+The data used in this paper was obtained from https://github.com/stenialo/Text2HBM and the data collection was funded by the German Research Foundation (DFG), grant number YO 226/1-1.